ai-hero-dev/ai-hero/examples/vercel-ai-sdk/07-structured-outputs/article.md

     model,
     schema,
     prompt,
-    system:
+    system: prompt`
-      `You are helping a user create a recipe. ` + `Use British English variants of ingredient names,` + `like Coriander over Cilantro.`,
+      You are helping a user create a recipe.
+      Use British English variants of ingredient names, like Coriander over Cilantro.
+    `,
   });

   return object.recipe;